microsoft/SmartHotel360-Backend/docs/02-script.md

 1. Once the site opens, zoom in on the URL to show the Dev Space prefix.
 1. Scroll down and search for **Seattle** in the city search box.
+1. In a moment, Visual Studio should obtain focus and the debugger should stop on the line with the breakpoint.

     ![Search for Seattle](../media/demo-script/24-breakpoint-hit.png)